-There were no other fees billed in the fiscal year ended December 31, 2018 and the fiscal period ended December 31, 2017.
+There were no other fees billed in the fiscal year ended December 31, 2019 and the year ended December 31, 2018.

 INTERESTS OF EXPERTS

 The auditors of the Company are Dale Matheson Carr-Hilton Labonte LLP at their offices in Vancouver, British Columbia.
 Dale Matheson Carr-Hilton Labonte LLP has advised the Company that they are independent within the meaning of the Code of Professional Conduct of the Chartered Professional Accountants of British Columbia.